Disparate impact: Executive Order 14281

 On April 23, 2025, President Donald Trump signed Executive Order 14281.
 Previously issued presidential actions that recognize disparate impact liability in federal law were revoked.
 Federal agencies were instructed to no longer enforce disparate impact cases and remove disparate impact theory from federal regulations.
 Statutory and case law precedent remains unchanged.

+In December 2025, the Justice Department issued a final rule, without notice-and-comment, to eliminate disparate-impact liability.
+The rule said Supreme Court precedent "does not prohibit facially neutral policies that result in disparate outcomes when there is no discriminatory intent."
+In June 2026, the Office of Legal Counsel issued an opinion that Equal Employment Opportunity Commission guidelines about disparate-impact liability under Title VII of the Civil Rights Act are unconstitutional.
+The opinion cited the Supreme Court's decision in Louisiana v.
+Callais and its June 2026 shadow docket order in Allen v.
+Milligan.